zacktwp/MLWebAppArtifact/README.md

 from mlwebapp import app as application
 ```

-### Create the conf payload_file
+### Create the conf file

 `sudo nano /etc/apache2/sites-available/FlaskApp.conf`

-### copy code below and past in the conf file and past in the ip address of the ec2 instance for mywbsite.com
+### copy code below and past in the conf file.
+Also be sure to past in the ip address of the ec2 instance in place of mywbsite.com

 ```
 <VirtualHost *:80>